mastercomfig/mastercomfig/.github/CONTRIBUTING.md

   elsewhere as their effects are not clear

-Put your launch option in the appropriate section and if it's in the `Launch Options` section, add it to the launch options line for easy copying.
+Put your launch option in the appropriate section and if it's in the `Recommended` section, add it to the launch options line for easy copying.

 Here's lists of launch options to help you out: